kognifai/PoseidonNext-Framework/SDK-documentation/Message-Service.md

 `toastType(message: string, title?: string, timeout?: number)`

 - ```message```  It is the content of the toaster body.
 It is a mandatory argument.
 - ```title``` It is the caption of the toaster .
 It is an optional parameter.
-If this argument is not provided the service will take a default value based on the type of toaster .
+If this argument is not provided the service takes a default value based on the type of toaster .
 - ```timeout```  It is the timeout for the notification.
-It is an optional argument.If it is not provided the default timeout will be set to 3000 ms.
+It is an optional argument.If it is not provided the default timeout is set to 3000 ms.

 Four toaster functions are provided in the package.
 1. **toastInfo**